Investor Guide

 What Is a Commercial Real Estate Bridge Loan?

 A commercial real estate bridge loan is a short-term (12 to 36 months), interest-only loan secured by a commercial property.
 It is designed to "bridge" a gap: between purchase and permanent financing, between vacancy and stabilization, between acquisition and refinance.
 Unlike a bank mortgage that requires years of income history, debt coverage ratios, and months of underwriting, a bridge loan is underwritten primarily on the property value and exit strategy.
+Sab Tera also offers a dedicated bridge loan program for borrowers who need short-term capital outside the CRE-specific structure.

 Commercial bridge loans are the primary tool used by active investors who need to move quickly on deals that banks cannot or will not touch — distressed properties, transitional assets, special-purpose buildings like auto repair shops, and time-sensitive acquisitions.